AliceO2Group/Monitoring/doc/system-implementation.md

 [Avro Source](http://flume.apache.org/FlumeUserGuide.html#avro-source) receives metrics from Apache Spark.
 Alternatively, it is possible to use UDP/JSON Source for this purpose.

 #### 3.2.5 InfluxDB Sink
-The InfluxDB Sink takes an Flume Event from a channel, converts it to the [InfluxDB Line Protocol](https://docs.influxdata.com/influxdb/v1.5/write_protocols/line_protocol_reference/) and finally sends it in the UDP packet.
-The alternative solution of using HTTP requests was rejected due to a performance.
+The InfluxDB Sink takes a Flume Event from a channel, converts it to the [InfluxDB Line Protocol](https://docs.influxdata.com/influxdb/v1.5/write_protocols/line_protocol_reference/) and finally sends it in the UDP packet.
+The alternative solution of using HTTP requests was rejected due to a performance overhead.

 The InfluxDB Line Protocol format is following:
 ```